Search terms report

 Engine metrics are not available for the search terms report in Bing Ads, Yahoo!
 Japan, and Yahoo!
 Gemini accounts.

 For Google Shopping campaigns and ad groups, the search terms report shows the queries that match your product groups.
 You can use the data in the report to do the following:

 Create negative keywords.
 Negative keywords can help you reach the most interested customers, reduce your costs, and increase your return on investment.
 When you add terms as negative keywords, your ad won't show to people searching for those terms.

 Improve the product descriptions in your inventory feed.
-AdWords uses product descriptions to decide how and where to show your ads.
+Google Ads uses product descriptions to decide how and where to show your ads.
 You can use the information in the search terms report to make sure that your product descriptions match customer intent, which then helps the engines show your products for relevant searches.